Master of Education with a Specialization in Curriculum and Instruction Online

 Credit Hours: 3

-This course explores the principles and practices of facilitating group learning in diverse environments, including educational settings, community-based organizations, military contexts, and non-profit organizations.
+This course explores the principles and practices of facilitating group learning in diverse environments, including various educational settings, community-based organizations, military contexts, and non-profit organizations.
 The course equips students with the knowledge and skills needed to foster collaborative learning, manage group dynamics, and apply evidence-based strategies for effective facilitation.

 Duration: 7 Weeks weeks